Explore a student card that offers cash back, no annual fee and an Amazon Prime Student credit.

 Many cardholders say this is a good starter credit card.
 International students particularly seem to like this card, as it doesn’t require a Social Security number.

 Deserve is accredited by the Better Business Bureau (BBB).
 There are currently six complaints on its profile; however, the BBB says these have been answered or resolved.

 How to apply for the Deserve Edu Student Credit Card

-Continue with the application by adding in your address, academic information, Social Security number, employment status and monthly income.
+- Continue with the application by adding your address, academic information, Social Security number, employment status and monthly income.

-3. Connect your bank account.
-This gives Deserve the ability to read and analyze your financial records to determine an appropriate credit limit — it can’t make any changes to the connected account.
+- Connect your bank account.
+This allows Deserve to read and analyze your financial records to determine an appropriate credit limit — it can’t make any changes to the connected account.

 I got the card.
 Now what?